glutanimate/review-heatmap/ANKIWEB.md

 The exact legend scale looks as follows:

-[0.125*avg, 0.25*avg, 0.5*avg, 0.75*avg, avg, 1.25*avg, 1.5*avg, 2*avg, 4*avg]
+[0.125avg, 0.25avg, 0.5avg, 0.75avg, avg, 1.25avg, 1.5avg, 2avg, 4avg]

 where avg is your daily average on learning days across your entire card collection.
-For consistency's sake, deck-specific heatmaps will also use the same scale, rather than one adjusted to the daily average of the deck.
+For consistency's sake, deck-specific heatmaps will also use this scale, rather than one adjusted to the daily average of the deck.

 The stats listed below the heatmap use the following legend scales: